 The island of Milos is around 60 square miles (160 square km), which makes it slightly larger than other islands like Santorini and Mykonos.

 Milos is famous for its incredible landscapes, like the cliffs of Kleftiko and the lunar landscapes of Sarkiniko Beach!
+It’s one of the most unique places I’ve ever traveled to, and it definitely deserves a spot on your Greek Islands itinerary.

 Frequently Asked Questions